 Pre-trial and Trial.
 If you have not yet retained local trial counsel, I can help you evaluate your needs and retain counsel.
 I have had good success recruiting local counsel in South Carolina, Indiana, Florida and Connecticut.
 I can also assist with the larger legal strategy and planning, the setting of defense priorities, and the delegation of limited resources throughout the litigation process.
 I can further provide subject matter expertise before, during, and after plea negotiations, or trial.
 The scope of the work will influence the fee and retainer agreement.

 Subject Matter Expertise.
 If you have already retained trial counsel, I may still be able to assist your defense lawyers in a consulting capacity by providing subject matter expertise at any point before, during, or after trial.
-By way of example, I was recently retained by a doctor convicted of a prescription drug crime, to review his pre-sentence investigative report (PSR) and his lawyers’ draft objections, a small amount of work.
+By way of example, I was recently retained by a doctor convicted of a prescription drug crime, to review his pre-sentence investigative report (PSR) and his lawyers’ draft objections, a small amount of work, but very important work.
 I also consulted multiple times with the physician and with his trial counsel.
-I did all this in less than ten hours.
+I did all this in less than ten hours total time.
 Given what is at stake, the physician greatly appreciated my contribution, and my private second opinion too.
 Again, the scope of the work will influence the fee and retainer agreement.

 Sentencing, Bail, and Appeals.
 If your case has been lost, or if you expect it soon will be, I can assist with sentencing, bail motions, and offer a full array of appellate services.
 If you have been convicted of a prescription drug crime and are facing prison time, or you have a family member serving prison time, I know what it takes to devise and implement the type of litigation that is necessary to make a difference.